 The rest of the fun to be had in the film comes from Dennis Hopper, cast in self-parody mode as the science-teacher-come-1960s-survivor.
 Hopper gives the appearance of having ad libbed his dialogue and has a series of incoherent speeches rambling about TNT, protest rallies and White Rabbits while sucking canisters of gas and coming out with lines like “It’s pure time, pure space.
 I’m at the headquarters of creation.
 I feel infinity.
 The future is a groove, man” or “No pigs, ah no, ah no.”

 With much going for it, it is sad to see My Science Project fall flat on its face.
-The mystery, the artefact and time warp are nicely set up.
+The mystery, the artifact and time warp are nicely set up.
 Unfortunately, the materialised vortex lacks any conviction in its cheap lighting and C02 effects.
 For all the build-up, nothing is done with the vortex except to climax on a shoot-’em-up as the teens run through the high school encountering a handful of time-displaced Neanderthals, Spartans, mutants and dinosaurs.

 The rest of the film consists of too many filler scenes with subplots about John Stockwell’s father Barry Corbin marrying a bimbo (Ann Wedgeworth), Stockwell and Fisher Stevens’ arrest by an over-zealous cop (who files a missing person report on someone hasn’t even been gone for a single evening) or with John Stockwell racing to stop the energy discharge spreading through the power lines when the time mix-up holds far more possibilities as a story.
 It is sad for a science-fiction film when the token romance is more interesting than the science-fiction content.